 Well, you're both SEALs, right?

-Oh, yeah, we all seals love each other.
+Oh, yeah, we all SEALs love each other.

 Oh, that's funny.

-Like the trues.
+Like the Truze.

 What's that guy's name?

-Um the the um gosh, I'm forgetting his name now.
+The gosh, I'm forgetting his name now.

-No, this is not for my bed.
+No, this is not from my bed.

 I actually have a studio in my apartment.

-It's newsmax, so I assume it's family friendly.
+It's Newsmax, so I assume it's family-friendly.

-Oh, very family friendly.
+Oh, very family-friendly.

 Yeah, yeah, yeah.

-I mean, it's like this radio show, but condensed to an hour.
+It's like this radio show, but condensed to an hour.

 I'll have you on.